J-Kuopus/myFlix-client/README.md

 # myFlix-client

-This is a user interface built with React that connects to an API (found here: https://github.com/J-Kuopus/myFlix-app ) for getting and displaying movie information to a user.
+This is a user interface, built with React, that displays movie information.
+It connects to an API (found here: https://github.com/J-Kuopus/myFlix-app ) to fetch the movie data from a database (MongoDB).

 ## Key Features